kjeldby/dvm-facets/README.md

 ![UML facets](http://blog.kjeldby.dk/wp-content/uploads/uml-facet-hierarchy.png "UML facets")

-My plugin consist of two parts: A widget and a applier.
+My plugin consist of two parts: A widget and a Filter.
 The widget shows a list of all facets on the search result page:

 Each facet is identified by an id, and when the user click a facets this id is added to the query string of a new search `/s=foobar&facet_id=4`.